Can You Sue for Elder Financial Abuse?

-Anne Marie Murphy, a trial attorney focusing on elder abuse matters at Cotchett, Pitre & McCarthy in Northern California, notes that a hallmark of elder abuse cases is the victim having a diminished capacity—be it dementia or Alzheimer’s.
+Anne Marie Murphy, a trial attorney focusing on elder abuse matters at Cotchett, Pitre & McCarthy in California, notes that a hallmark of these cases is the elderly victim having a diminished capacity — be it dementia or Alzheimer’s.

-Further, she notes that physical abuse typically takes place in a nursing home setting, whereas financial abuse “can run the gamut of every type of financial scam or scheme you could imagine.”
+Physical abuse typically takes place in a nursing home setting or in long-term care.
+However, financial abuse “can run the gamut of every type of financial scam or scheme you could imagine.”

 Often, the first contact Murphy will get regarding an elder abuse claim will be from a child worried about a parent.
 “I’d want to find out if that parent is willing and able to speak to me at some point,” she says.
 “We want to be taking the case that’s going to benefit the elder, as opposed to one part of feuding siblings.”